NajeebClouds/meMIA/README.md

 ### Other Datasets

-For FMNIST and STL10, CIFART-10, CIFAR-100 PyTorch provides these datasets, which can be easily used within the framework.
+.For FMNIST and STL10, CIFART-10, CIFAR-100 PyTorch provides these datasets, which can be easily used within the framework.
+.Location and Purchase datasets have to be downloaded from

 ## Setup